 Auditory Emissions (ABR)

 Soft clicking sounds are played through earphones into the baby's ears.
 Band-Aid like sensors, placed on the baby's head, measure the brain's response to these soft sounds.
 The machine compares the baby's response to an expected normal range of responses.
-If the baby's response falls in this range, the baby passes the screening screen.
+If the baby's response falls in this range, the baby passes the hearing screening.

 Otoacoustic Emissions (OAE)